-As a result of the August 31, 2016 actuarial valuation, the board established Part Two contributions equal to 2% of the Part One contributions in order for the System to have an adequate contribution arrangement with a 30-year amortization period for the UAAL, relying on expected future annual contributions from the state for the full 30 years.
-Primarily as the result of (1) data corrections and (2) an increase in the number of active participants, resulting in an increase in the expected maximum annual contribution from the state in future years, the actuarial condition of the System has changed enough so that the contribution arrangement is adequate without any Part Two contributions.
+The prior actuarial valuation as of August 31, 2018 determined that the System had an adequate contribution arrangement with a 30-year amortization period for the UAAL, relying on expected future maximum annual contributions from the state for 24 years.
+In this current August 31, 2020 actuarial valuation, the number of years of maximum annual state contributions needed has decreased from 24 years to 19 years, following a number of changes between the two actuarial valuations.
+Primarily as the result of (1) new assumptions and (2) a greater than expected number of active participants terminating before being vested, the actuarial condition of the System continues to have a contribution arrangement that is adequate without any Part Two contributions.